Kulturban/supernote-obsidian-sync/README.md

 # Supernote → Obsidian Sync

-A macOS command-line tool for syncing handwritten Supernote `.note` files into an Obsidian vault.
+A macOS menu bar app and command-line tool for syncing handwritten Supernote notes into an Obsidian vault.

-It converts Supernote notes to PDF, sends the PDF to Mistral OCR, saves the OCR result as searchable Markdown, embeds the original PDF, and can convert handwritten task markers into Obsidian Tasks.
+It converts Supernote `.note` files to PDF, sends them to Mistral OCR, saves the OCR result as searchable Markdown, embeds the original PDF, extracts OCR images, and can convert handwritten task markers into Obsidian Tasks.

 ## Features

+* macOS menu bar app
+* Guided first-time setup
+* Manual **Sync Now** workflow
 * Convert Supernote `.note` files to PDF
 * Run OCR with Mistral
 * Save OCR text as Markdown in Obsidian
 * Save original PDFs as Obsidian attachments
 * Extract images detected by Mistral OCR
 * Convert handwritten task markers into Obsidian tasks
+* Support for multiple Supernote folders
+* Each Supernote folder can sync to a different Obsidian folder
-* Configurable via a local `config.json`
+* Local settings stored in `config.json`
-* Private API key via local `.env`
+* Private API key stored in local `.env`
-* Supports one-time sync and watch mode
-* Includes setup and diagnostics commands
+* Diagnostics and status checks
 * Installable with Homebrew

 ## Privacy warning